-This report asks the Committee to consider the recommendation to the Cabinet:
+This report makes the following recommendations to the Cabinet:

-- 1. That the Committee approve the demolition of the existing buildings at the Former Royal Mail Sorting Office and Cantium House site taking note of the contents of this report and tender information in Appendix 1. - 2.
+- 1. That the demolition of the existing buildings at the Former Royal Mail Sorting Office and Cantium House site taking note of the contents of this report and tender information in Appendix 1, be approved. - 2.
 That the Director of Finance, Resources and Business Improvement, be given delegated authority, to appoint the preferred demolition contractor to carry out the necessary works as per the recommended tender price, inclusive of contingency, stated in the exempt appendix. - 3.
 That the Head of Mid Kent Legal Services, in consultation with the Lead Member, be authorised to negotiate and complete all necessary demolition contracts, deeds and agreements arising from or ancillary to the demolition application.